bvelizmera/Bill-s-Academy_capstoneproject/README.md

 ### Font families used

 - Nike was used for the primary headers and titles.

-- Luxia was used for all tournaments description
+- Luxia was used for all tournament descriptions

-- Font Awesome icons were used for the icons for the home, collapsible navigation bar and footer.
+- Font Awesome icons were used for the icons for the home button, collapsible navigation bar, and footer.

 ## User Stories